 If you have any questions regarding this NTL, please contact Mr. B. J. Kruse, Chief, Office of Structural and Technical Support, by telephone at (504) 736-2634 or by email at bernard.kruse@mms.gov.

 [original signed]

-Joseph Christopher for Lars T. Herbst Regional Director
+Lars T. Herbst Regional Director